-Quarry operations will result in direct and indirect impacts to 24 wetlands totaling 11.65 acres.
+Quarry operations will result in direct and potential indirect impacts to 24 wetlands totaling 11.56 acres.
 Most of these wetlands are less than 0.25 acre in size.
 As discussed in Section 1.4, these wetlands include PEM and PFO Cowardin classifications (Cowardin et al. 1979) and Depressional, Depressional Outflow, and Slope HGM classifications.
-A total of 0.35 acre of Wet Prairie and Wet Rock Outcrop ARSC wetlands is included in this impact site.
-Direct and indirect impacts to four intermittent streams will also occur, totaling 0.06 acre.
+A total of 0.35 acre of wet prairie and wet rock outcrop ARSC wetlands is included in this impact site.
+Direct and potential indirect impacts to four intermittent streams will also occur, totaling 0.06 acre.

 Operation of the quarry will result in excavation of the impact site to extract rock.
 Impacts to the wetlands and streams at the impact site will result from the complete removal of these features, as well as a complete loss of their functions and values.
 Aggregate mining in the proposed quarry would require the direct excavation of approximately 10.23 acres of wetlands and 0.002 acre of intermittent stream.
 As a result, those wetlands and stream would be completely eliminated.
 Indirect impacts to 1.42 acres of wetlands and 0.06 acre of intermittent streams located outside of the proposed quarry would also occur from the alteration of hydrology.
+Of the 1.42 acres of potential indirect wetland impacts, 0.26 acre meets the definition of ARSC wetland.
 Over time, it is uncertain if those areas would function similarly to existing conditions and are therefore included in the total impacts.
+However, these areas of potential indirect impacts may be monitored to determine whether compensatory mitigation is required.
+That is, if hydrologic monitoring and a wetland delineation show that there are no indirect impacts, the required mitigation may be reduced accordingly pending approval by DSL.